SupImDos/pydantic-argparse/docs/usage/argument_types/flags.md

 ## Literals
-Literal flags can be created by defining a `pydantic` `Field` with a type of `:::python typing.Literal["X"]`, which contains only one literal value.
+Literal flags can be created by defining a `pydantic` `Field` with a type of `:::python typing.Literal`, which contains only one literal value.
 There are different kinds of literal flag arguments, which are outlined below.

 ### Optional (Default `None`)
 An *optional* literal flag with a default of `None` is defined as follows: